List of Remote Desktop Protocol clients: Microsoft Remote Desktop

 Microsoft Remote Desktop, also called Remote Desktop, is a modern client for RDS released in September 2012.
 Compared to the older Remote Desktop Connection, the program offers a touch-friendly interface.
 It allows users to connect to remote PCs, RemoteApp programs, session-based desktops, and virtual desktops.
 The program is available on Windows as a Universal Windows Platform on the Microsoft Store, MacOS as Microsoft Remote Desktop for Mac, Android, iOS, iPadOS, and on all platforms as a web client.
 The Windows version of the app is no longer being updated with new features or support for Azure Virtual Desktop.
 Instead, Azure users are recommend to use the Remote Desktop client for Windows.

-In April 2025, Microsoft announced that support for the Remote Desktop app will end on May 27, 2025, urging users to transition to its successor, the Windows App.
+In April 2025, Microsoft announced that support for Remote Desktop app ended on May 27, 2025, urging users to transition to its successor, the Windows App.

 Web client

 In late 2018 Microsoft released an HTML5 web client for Microsoft Remote Desktop.
 The client allows users to connect to their remote apps or to their remote desktops without using an installed remote desktop client.
 It is one of the components of Microsoft Windows that allow a user to initiate and control an interactive session.
 The web client uses the TLS secured port 443 and does not use the RD Gateway to transport traffic, instead relying solely on the remote desktop session host aspect of remote desktop services.